Search

 Casey Brown

 After making lasting impacts on the Boston University women’s soccer team as both a student-athlete and an assistant coach, Casey Brown ’10 returned to her alma mater in the summer of 2022 to become just the second head coach in program history.
-The 2023 season will be her second at the helm.
+The 2024 season will mark her third at the helm.

 In her first season back at Terrier Town in 2022, Brown helped guide BU to an 11-8-1 record, going 6-3 in Patriot League play to capture the third seed in the Patriot League Tournament and reach the semifinal round.
 Among those 11 wins included a 1-0 triumph at No. 25 Harvard on Oct.
 4, marking the Terriers' first victory over a ranked foe since 2014.
 Six Terriers garnered All-Patriot League honors, tied for most in the league.
 Among those was the Patriot League Rookie of the Year, freshman Giulianna Gianino, and First Team selection Jenna Oldham, who also picked up United Soccer Coaches All-North Region Second Team and All-ECAC Second Team recognition.
 In addition, BU paced the league in Academic All-Patriot League selections in redshirt senior Amy Thompson, junior Lily Matthews, and sophomore Morgan Fagan.